 Energy efficiency and decarbonising heat

-Decarbonising heat is made easier if energy demand is reduced, as less heat will need to be produced.
+Decarbonising heat is easier if energy demand is reduced, as less heat will need to be produced.
 The easiest way to achieve this is to improve the efficiency of British homes, which are among the leakiest in Europe.

 Given the UK’s relatively old and inefficient housing stock, with more than one-third of homes built before the Second World War, multiple Governments have targeted energy efficiency to reduce CO2 emissions from buildings.
-However, a history of policy failures, such as the Green Deal, have seen progress slow.

 Energy efficiency in new homes